 Does ACV Improve Digestion?

 Some might drink cider vinegar before meals to improve digestion.
 While there's nothing wrong with this, there isn't much evidence ACV improves digestion.
 Lack of proof doesn't mean it doesn't work.
 Rather, it just means more research is needed.
 So, if you like to take a shot of apple vinegar before a big meal, have at it.

 How Much ACV Is Too Much?

 Do not use more than 2 tablespoons of ACV per day.
 The weight loss research tells us there is no reason to do this and we know this amount is safe.
 Two tablespoons is the highest amount of apple cider vinegar which research has shown helps weight loss.
-Even less than 2 tablespoons has shown to be beneficial in weight reduction.
-If you are just starting to use ACV, dilute a half a teaspoon in a liquid to get use to the taste and see how you respond.
+Even less than 2 tablespoons have shown to be beneficial in weight reduction.
+If you are just starting to use ACV, dilute a half a teaspoon in a liquid to get used to the taste and see how you respond.